Prefrontal Cortex And Why Our Brain Resists Change.

-The problem is that most of us live so much unconsciously, driven by an autopilot that we don’t see the difference between mental events, which are our thoughts, and reality.
+The problem is that most of us live so much unconsciously, driven by autopilot that we don’t see the difference between mental events, which are our thoughts, and reality.
 And we take our thoughts for granted.

 The Prefrontal Cortex.

-The challenge is to become aware, conscious of our thoughts, of the script happening in our minds.
+The challenge is to become aware, and conscious of our thoughts, of the script happening in our minds.
 So we can witness our true selves and empower our conscious choices.